MicrosoftDocs/azure-docs/articles/active-directory/develop/workload-identities-faqs.md

-All Workload Identities - Service principles, Microsoft apps and Managed identities, configured in your directory for a Microsoft Entra Workload Identities Premium feature require a license Select and prioritize the identities based on the available licenses.
+All Workload Identities - Service principles, Microsoft apps and Managed identities, configured in your directory for a Microsoft Entra Workload Identities Premium feature require a license.
+Select and prioritize the identities based on the available licenses.
 Remove the workload identities from the directory that are no longer required.

 The following identity functionalities are currently available to view